 Parenting comes with challenges, and keeping your cool when dealing with a toddler is one of them.

 You certainly don’t want to yell, curse or say stuff to your kids that you’d regret later.

 But, you lose control in the face of challenging behaviors and lash out at your toddler.

-Well, what parent wouldn’t get upset if their toddler throws frequent tantrums with episodes of nagging, whining, screaming, throwing toys or other stuff, or fighting with a sibling?
-Anger is a normal and healthy emotion as long as you manage it effectively.
+Well, what parent wouldn’t get upset if their toddler throws frequent tantrums with nagging, whining, screaming, throwing toys or other stuff, or fighting with a sibling?
+Anger is a normal and healthy emotion if you manage it effectively.

-Yelling, shouting, or any angry outbursts toward your child will teach them the type of behavior you’re trying to discourage.
+Yelling, shouting, or angry outbursts toward your child will teach them the type of behavior you’re trying to discourage.

 So, if you’re wondering how to be patient with toddlers, or you are asking yourself, ‘How do I control my anger with my child,’ know that you are not alone.

 Fortunately, acknowledging a problem is the first step to solving it, and you’ve already done that part.
 So, keep reading, and I’ll explain why you lose your cool with your toddler.
 I’ll also give you some constructive parenting tips to become a more patient parent and hopefully make raising your toddler a little easier!

 Why You Are Losing Your Temper

-It’s NORMAL to get mad at your toddler if they refuse to listen to you, break house rules, throws a tantrum out of nowhere, and make you feel like you’re walking through a minefield.
+It’s NORMAL to get mad at your toddler if they refuse to listen to you, break house rules, throw a tantrum out of nowhere, and make you feel like you’re walking through a minefield.
 Seriously, is it even humanly possible not to lose your patience with your children every once in a while?

-Most of the time, you feel like it’s your child’s behavior that pushes you over the edge.
+Most of the time, you feel like your child’s behavior pushes you over the edge.
 However, sometimes you tend to overreact due to the chronic stress of parenting, unreasonable expectations of your kids, and parenting triggers.

 As a parent, you’re almost always worried about not being good enough.
 If your toddler acts irresponsibly, you start to think you’ve failed as a parent.
 Then there are times when your toddler unknowingly triggers you and reminds you of things from your childhood.